 The Hill Railways of India

 India is a nation with many heritage rail lines, most of which are nestled in the mighty Himalayas.
-These heritage rail lines are recognized by UNO and are the courtesy the Raj.
-The British when they ruled India were oppressed by the summer heat, when temperatures rise up to 45-50 degrees centigrade.
+These rail lines are recognized by the UN as heritage rails lines.
+They are the courtesy of the Raj.
+The British when they ruled India were oppressed by the summer heat when temperatures rise up to 45-50 degrees centigrade.
 They needed to escape from the summer heat during the months of May to July and looked for ways to ease their problem.

 The British selected some hill stations in the hills and accordingly laid out rail lines to these hill resorts.
 Most of them were in the north, but a few were also identified in the South and the west of India.
 These hill stations were the refuge of the English during the hot days of summer.

-Today these heritage lines are the property of the Indian government and one must thank the English in constructing these lines.
+Today these heritage lines are the property of the Indian government and one must thank the English for constructing these lines.

-The gauge the English engineers used was the Narrow gauge and as such the rail lines were laid through the mountains.
-The narrow gauge had a width of 3ft and 6 inches and was suitable for the hills
+The gauge the English engineers used was the Narrow gauge.
+The narrow gauge had a width of 2ft and 6 inches and was suitable for the hills.
+British engineers made the plans for construction but the supervisors and workers were all Indians.

 The Line to Simla

-Simla is a hill station at a height of 8000 ft above msl.
+Simla is a hill station at a height of 8000 ft above MSL.
 It is a beautiful hill resort and has the distinction of being the summer capital of India during the days of the Raj.
-During the summer months, the British colonial government along with the Viceroy shifted to Simla.
+During the summer months, the British colonial government along with the Viceroy shifted to Simla from the national capital Delhi.
 The British built the rail line to Simla from Kalka, a station in the foothills of the Himalayas.
-Kalaka was connected by rail to all places in India.
+Kalka was connected by rail to all places in India by the broad gauge( 5'6").
+This line was opened in 1891.

-The rail line is recognized as a world heritage rail line and the train journey from Kalka to Simla takes nearly 6 hours. earlier steam engines were used, which were manufactured in England, but now the rail line is upgraded to diesel engines.
+The rail line is recognized as a world heritage asset.
+The train journey from Kalka to Simla takes about 6 hours.
+Earlier steam engines were used, which were manufactured in England, but now the rail line is upgraded to diesel engines.

-The Kalka Simla line opened in 1903 and is 60 miles long. it is an engineering marvel and traveling on it a matter of great pleasure
+The Kalka Simla line opened in 1903 and is 60 miles long. it is an engineering marvel and traveling on it a matter of great pleasure. the train line winds through the Himalayas The railway was built under the direction of Herbert Septimus Harington between 1898 and 1903.
+The track has 20 picturesque stations, 103 tunnels, 912 curves, 969 bridges and 3% slope (1:33 gradient).

-The British also connected Darjeeling in the Eastern Himalayas and Ooty in the Nilgiri’s.
-In the south of India.
+The British also connected Darjeeling in the Eastern Himalayas and Ooty in the Nilgiri’s in the south of India.
 A small line was also constructed from Karjat to Matheran close to Bombay.
 The line to Darjeeling was a matter of great engineering skill.
 It was also very difficult to construct as the eastern Himalayas are prone to landslides during the monsoon.
+The rail line was built between 1879 and 1881.

 The Ooty rail was a little later than the other railways, but it opened up the Nilgiri's (Blue Mountains).
 It was the succor of the English in the south.